isc-projects/bind9/README.md

 To use OpenSSL, you must have OpenSSL 1.0.2e or newer installed.
 If the OpenSSL library is installed in a nonstandard location, specify the prefix using `--with-openssl=<PREFIX>` on the configure command line.
-To use a PKCS#11 hardware service module for cryptographic operations, specify the path to the PKCS#11 provider library using `--with-pkcs11=<PREFIX>`, and configure BIND with `--enable-native-pkcs11`.
+To use a PKCS#11 hardware service module for cryptographic operations, it will be necessary to compile and use engine_pkcs11 from the OpenSC project.

 To support DNS over HTTPS, the server must be linked with `libnghttp2`.